Igneous/igneous/README.md

 ### What I'm up to:

-+ Currently embedded with a US-based VoIP Company, building a residential telco network & property management system.
++ Currently embedded with a US VoIP Company, building a residential telco network & property management system.
 + Broadening my experience with embedded dev, tinkering with building an FXS gateway.
 (Pet project, not a paying thing)
 + Planning a project to hopefully bolster interest in F/OSS Telecom.